3mdeb/news-and-ideas/_posts/2018-08-22-optimize-performance-in-docker.md

 # apt-cacher-ng

 There 2 use case for `apt-cacher-ng` in our workflows.
-One is Docker build time, which can be time consuming since all packages and its dependencies are installed in base image.
-Second it runtime, when you need some package that may have extensive dependencies e.g. `xen-systema-amd64`.
+One is Docker build time, which can be time-consuming since all packages and its dependencies are installed in the base image.
+Second is runtime, when you need some package that may have extensive dependencies e.g. `xen-systema-amd64`.

-First let's setup `apt-cacher-ng`.
-Some guide may be found in [Docker documentation](https://docs.docker.com/engine/examples/apt-cacher-ng/), but we will modify it little bit.
+First, let's setup `apt-cacher-ng`.
+Some guide may be found in [Docker documentation](https://docs.docker.com/engine/examples/apt-cacher-ng/), but we will modify it a little bit.

-Ideally we would like to use `docker compose` to setup `apt-cacher-ng` container whenever it is not set, or have dedicated VM which server this purpose.
-In this post we consider local cache.
+Ideally, we would like to use `docker compose` to set up `apt-cacher-ng` container whenever it is not set, or have dedicated VM which serves this purpose.
+In this post, we consider local cache.
 Dockerfile may look like this:

 ```
 FROM        ubuntu